School records are often a source of invaluable help for historical and genealogical research.

 For pupils aged 13 and over, the school is legally required to pass on certain information to us, as the provider of youth support services.
 The school must provide the name, address and date of birth of the pupil, the name and address of their parents and any other information relevant to the support services' role.
 Until pupils are aged 16, their parent(s) can ask that no information beyond their children's name, address and date of birth (and their name and address) be passed to the youth support services.
 This right transfers to the pupil on their 16th birthday.

-For more information on how we process personal information, email firstname.lastname@example.org or visit the data protection section of this website.
+For more information on how we process personal information, see our open data, information sharing and data protection page.

 Frequently asked questions